techidaily/site-games-able/source/_posts/5-ways-you-can-maintain-your-xbox-series-x-hardware.md

  While the Xbox Series X may have good ventilation, other factors can still cause an internal build-up of dust.
 To prevent ventilation problems and preserve the lifespan of your Series X, you should proactively clean your console.

- Luckily, while fiddly, it's easy to[clean your Xbox Series X and Xbox Wireless Controllers](https://www.makeuseof.com/how-to-safely-clean-xbox-series-xs-and-controller/) , as long as you know what you're doing.
+ Luckily, while fiddly, it's easy to [clean your Xbox Series X and Xbox Wireless Controllers](https://www.makeuseof.com/how-to-safely-clean-xbox-series-xs-and-controller/) , as long as you know what you're doing.
 However, cleaning your Series X may void your warranty, especially if you access internal components.
 But with a clean and healthy Xbox, you shouldn't have to worry about your hardware breaking any time soon.

 ## 2\.
 Ensure Your Xbox Series X Is Situated Correctly

  Aside from keeping on top of cleaning your Xbox Series X, if you place your console in a well-suited environment, you can limit the chances of any ventilation problems in the first place.
 And with less chance of hardware issues caused by poor ventilation, you also work to guarantee and maintain your Xbox Series X.

- As recommended by[Xbox](https://support.xbox.com/en-US/help/hardware-network/console/position-ventilate-console#:~:text=Place%20the%20console%20in%20a,top%20right%20of%20your%20console.) , there are specific guidelines for how you should store and situate your Xbox Series X that can help prevent things like overheating and a build-up of dust.
+ As recommended by [Xbox](https://support.xbox.com/en-US/help/hardware-network/console/position-ventilate-console#:~:text=Place%20the%20console%20in%20a,top%20right%20of%20your%20console.) , there are specific guidelines for how you should store and situate your Xbox Series X that can help prevent things like overheating and a build-up of dust.
 Specifically, the official recommendations for your Xbox Series X set-up that promote good ventilation, can be summarized by the following:

 * Ensure that your Xbox Series X has a minimum of four to six inches of clearance on all sides to promote good ventilation.
 * Never place anything on top or beside your Xbox Series X console.